erickn02/CS479-579-Reverse-Engineering-at-NMSU/Assignment10.md

 * Install pwntools.
 * Download the victim program "pizza".
-* Attempt to run and crash the program successfully or get the "segmentation fault".
+* Attempt to run and crash the program successfully or in other words get the "segmentation fault".
 * Open the victim program and analyze it in Ghidra.

 Then we can start to write a Python transcript from the sample in order to crash the code and analyze the core dump.